 The simplest way to connect SonARNL with your robot is via a serial tether from the COM1 (Linux /dev/ttyS0) serial port on your host PC, piggyback laptop PC, or the onboard PC to the HOST serial port on the robot.
-Then, simply start up the guiServerSonar and MobileEyes software as described above.
+Then, simply start up the sonarnlServer and MobileEyes software as described above.

-In the absence of MobileSim, guiServerSonar defaults to making a connection with the robot through that default serial port.
-To attach through an alternative serial port, use the '-rp' guiServerSonar startup command line argument; guiServerSonar -rp COM3, for example.
+In the absence of MobileSim, sonarnlServer defaults to making a connection with the robot through that default serial port.
+To attach through an alternative serial port, use the '-rp' sonarnlServer startup command line argument; sonarnlServer -rp COM3, for example, or add the port reference to the robot's params (.p) file.